kbinhnguyen/interlude/README.md

 - Then you will need to host 2 servers: one performs server-side rendering of the HTML string to return to your client, the second hosts our simple custom-made GraphQL API. :)
 - `npm start` will start the first server, and `npm run server_api` will start the second.
 - Now if you navigate to `localhost:[port number of your choice]`, that will be the client’s side of this app - and you are currently logged in as user “binh” with a few pre-seeded favorite tracks.
 Navigating to `localhost:4320` will take you to a sandbox to explore and interact with the simple GraphQL API that I have created.

+## Caveats
+This project was completed over the span of 4 days so there is still a lot to be improved on.
+Some known issues:
+- The custom API can’t always handle non-Latin characters (such as Chinese) in track titles or artist names.
+- Special characters and punctuation marks in search strings are not currently supported by the app.
+- The app is currently not supporting returning results beyond the initial 20 if your search query returns more than that.
+- The app is also not implementing authentication or a log-in system.

+Please check back at a later date for additional and perhaps cooler features.
+I will be continuing this project as time permits.

+## Some questions you may have
+### Q: Why did you decide to do server-side rendering for some pages for such a simple web app?
+A: You're absolutely right.
+I didn't have to.
+But I wanted to use this MVP project as an opportunity to learn some new technologies and implement new concepts that are important to backend development as that is where I have the strongest interest.

+### Q: Why did you decide to have your web app NOT integrated with users' Spotify accounts even though the Spotify API does offer this option to developers?
+A: The personal answer is that Spotify already has plenty of personal data on me and I don't want a 3rd-party developer to get access to that information.
+So I'd imagine that there are users out there who are just as concerned with their privacy.
+The web developer answer is that I get less granular data with this approach, and often, when inundated with too much information sometimes we don't know what to do with it.
+Choosing a simple-data route provided me with plenty of opportunities to focus on the more 'raw' aspects of my data, such as working with `img` and `audio` elements.
+Thanks to that I got a lot of practice with ReactJS `useRef` in this project.

 ## Contact
 If you encounter any bugs, issues or simply want to chat, please definitely reach out!